argami/vending-machine/README.md

 ## Things to take in consideration

+- I try at my best to not use packages, with the exception of Ds\* (Hashable, Set) that allows me to have a base collection/unique item implementation
 - Normally in large code bases i work using the git-flow approach but for small repos/projects, working alone and in the begin of the project i dont use it to remove the overhead of it, that is why in most of this project i didn't use it.
 - I have use PHPUnit for some time, but i dont really like the way the testing API is done, that is why i use atoum, which i found more expresive, and easy to understand at first look